Byron Lawrence: Leiston

 After making eleven appearances for Bishop's Stortford, Lawrence moved to Isthmian League Premier Division side Leiston in summer 2016 on a one-year contract with the option of a further year.
 He made two assists on his debut on the opening day of the season as Leiston defeated Havant & Waterlooville 3–1.
 He scored his first goals for the club in the following game against Canvey Island with his side's first and third goals of a 3–2 away win on 16 August.

 Billericay Town

 On 17 March 2017, Lawrence moved to Isthmian League Premier Division rivals Billericay Town.

 Dulwich Hamlet

 On 6 June 2018 Lawrence moved to Dulwich Hamlet, ahead of their inaugural season in the National League South.

 Braintree Town

 On 3 October 2019 Lawrence moved to National League South side Braintree Town.
 In total Byron made two appearances for the club.

 Return to Leiston

 On 11 November 2019, Leiston announced former Braintree Town manager Glen Driver as their new manager, and confirmed that Lawrence had ended his loan spell and returned to Leiston.

 Needham Market

-It was announced the 27 May, 2020 that Lawrence had departed Leiston and joined fellow Southern League Premier Division Central team Needham Market, becoming the club's second signing of the season.
+It was announced the 27 May 2020 that Lawrence had departed Leiston and joined fellow Southern League Premier Division Central team Needham Market, becoming the club's second signing of the season.

+In November 2023, Lawrence joined Ipswich Wanderers on a dual-registration basis.